 The Kentucky Department of Education must receive applications from all schools by DBFM TO ADD.
 Applications received after this time and date will be deemed non-responsive.
 Applications are to be submitted electronically within CNIPS.

-Submission Option (1) - CNIPS
+CNIPS

 Submission Instructions

 Recommendation: Document/save the answers for the FFVP Site Application for each site before logging into CNIPS.
 The site questions you will be required to answer for each site can be found on page 2 and 3 of this Application Guide.